hannahjuraszek/FAT32Analyzer/README.md

 	theNameOrPathOfYourInputFile.dd theNameOrPathOfYourDesiredOutputFile.dd' and press enter.
 	The tool will begin, and the repaired image will be outputted to the desired output file name.

+	Any discrepancies that could not be automatically repaired will be reported to the user via the terminal, including the offset at which they occur.